7 things women wish they knew before they said 'I Do!'

 The New York Times reported that over half of the births to US women younger than 30 occurred outside of marriage in 2009.
 Most of the ongoing rise of births to unmarried women occurred to couples living together but unmarried.
 So why don't these young women want to get married?
 New York Times experts speculate on a number of economic reasons in a follow-up article in the Motherlode section.
 They reported that many young parents said “they would like to be married but not now and not to each other.”
-How Do You Keep A Marriage Going?
+Can We Really Make Our Love Last Forever?

 The research I did for my forthcoming book, 99 Things Women Wish They Knew Before Saying I Do: Your Guide to a Successful and Fulfilling Marriage suggests other important reasons that young women don’t feel ready to marry.
 Here are seven of the areas that the women who answered my question, “What is the most important thing you wish you had known before you were married?” mentioned most frequently.